saqemlas/sls-custom-auth-http-api/README.md

 ## Info

-This handles deployment for a public http api with iam authentication, integrated lambda, and iam role to execute specific route by a specific iam user (for experimental testing).
+This handles deployment for a public http api with integrated lambda, and lambda (custom) authorizer.

 Http Apis are designed for low-latency and cost-effective integrations, however the purpose of this deployment is to cover iam authentication with Http Apis.